-THE OFFERING Offering price US\$ per ADS.
-ADSs offered by us ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-ADSs outstanding immediately after this offering ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-Ordinary shares outstanding immediately after this offering Class A ordinary shares (or Class A ordinary shares if the underwriters exercise their option to purchase additional ADSs in full), Class B ordinary shares and Class C ordinary shares.
+THE OFFERING Offering price An assumed offering price of US\$7.21 per ADS, which is the closing trading price of our ADSs on May 18, 2023.
+ADSs offered by us 3,500,000 ADSs.
+ADSs outstanding immediately after this offering 8,029,459 ADSs.
+Ordinary shares outstanding immediately after this offering 584,430,361 Class A ordinary shares, 248,888,073 Class B ordinary shares and 1,398,659,699 Class C ordinary shares.
 The ADSs Each ADS represents ten Class A ordinary shares, par value US\$0.01 per share.
 The depositary will hold Class A ordinary shares underlying your ADSs.
 You will have rights as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
 We do not expect to pay dividends in the foreseeable future.
 If, however, we declare dividends on our Class A ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our Class A ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.
 You may surrender your ADSs to the depositary in exchange for Class A ordinary shares.
 The depositary will charge you fees for any exchange.
 We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs after an amendment to the deposit agreement, you agree to be bound by the deposit agreement as amended.
 To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
 You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
-Option to purchase additional ADSs We have granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an aggregate of additional ADSs.

-Use of proceeds We expect that we will receive net proceeds of approximately US\$ million from this offering, assuming a public offering price of US\$ per ADS, which is the closing trading price of our ADSs on , 2023, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to strengthen and further expand our network coverage in EV charging stations; investment in research and development; expand our presence in selected international markets; and for strategic investments and acquisitions complementary to our business.
+Use of proceeds We expect that we will receive net proceeds of approximately US\$24.4 million from this offering, assuming an offering price of US\$7.21 per ADS, after deducting estimated offering expenses payable by us, which is the closing trading price of our ADSs on May 18, 2023.
+We intend to use the net proceeds from this offering to strengthen and further expand our network coverage in EV charging stations; to investment in research and development; expand our presence in selected international markets; for strategic investments and acquisitions complementary to our business; and for working capital and general corporate purposes.
 See "Use of Proceeds" for more information.
-[Lock-up [We and our director and executive officers] have agreed with the underwriters not to sell, transfer or dispose of any ADSs, Class B ordinary shares or similar securities for a period of [90] days after the date of this prospectus.
-See "Shares Eligible for Future Sale" and "Underwriting."]
-Nasdaq trading symbol NAAS Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of the Depository Trust Company on , 2023.
-Depositary JPMorgan Chase Bank, N.A.
-The number of ordinary shares that will be outstanding immediately after this offering: es issued and outstanding as of the date of this prospectus, comprising of 549,430,361 Class A linary shares and 1,398,659,699 Class C ordinary shares; includes ordinary shares in the exercise their over-allotment option to put form of ADSs that we and will sell in this offering, assuming the underwriters do not urchase additional ADSs; and
+Deliver of ADSs Upon receipt of investor funds for the purchase of ADSs offered in this offering, we will issue the ordinary shares underlying such ADSs to the depositary for the depositary to deliver ADSs to the investors.
+The deliver of ADSs offered in this offering is expected to take place on , 2023.
+Indication of interests A group of investors, including without limitation Dr. Adrian Cheng and CST Group Limited, have indicated interests in purchasing up to an aggregate of 3,500,000 ADSs being offered in this offering.
+Such indications of interests are not binding agreements or commitments to purchase, and we are under no obligations to sell ADSs to such parties.
+Nasdaq trading symbol NAAS Depositary JPMorgan Chase Bank, N.A.
+The number of ordinary shares that will be outstanding immediately after this offering: es issued and outstanding as of the date of this prospectus, comprising of 549,430,361 Class A dinary shares and 1,398,659,699 Class C ordinary shares; includes 35,000,000 ordinary shares in t he form of ADSs that we will sell in this offering; and